TonyFlury/py-importjson/README.rst

     2 Top Level content
     -------------------
     All key, value pairs in the top level are created as module level attributes (see example of __version__ above) with the following notes and exceptions:
-        * An optional key of "__doc__" is found then the value is used as the module documentation string instead of an automatically generated string (example as above classes.__doc__).
+        - An optional key of "__doc__" is found then the value is used as the module documentation string instead of an automatically generated string (example as above classes.__doc__).
 While it is normal that the value is a string if a different object is provided the documentation string will be set to the string representation of that object
-        * An optional key of "__classes__" has the value of a dictionary - this dictionary is interpreted as the definition of the classes in this module - see section 3.
+        - An optional key of "__classes__" has the value of a dictionary - this dictionary is interpreted as the definition of the classes in this module - see section 3.

     3 Content of "__classes__" dictionary
     -------------------------------------
     Within the "__classes__" dictionary in the json file, each key,value is a separate class to be created. the key is the class name, and the value must be a dictionary (called the class defining dictionary) - see section 4

     4 Content of a class defining dictionary
     ----------------------------------------
     Within the class defining dictionary, each key,value pair is used as instance attributes; the value in the json file is used as the default value for that attribute, and is set as such in the initializer method for the class.
 This is true for all key,value pairs with the following notes and exceptions:
-        * An optional key of "__doc__" will set the documentation string for the class - unlike at module level there is no automatically generated documentation string for the class.
+        - An optional key of "__doc__" will set the documentation string for the class - unlike at module level there is no automatically generated documentation string for the class.
 While it is normal that the value is a string if a different object is provided the documentation string will be set to the string representation of that object
-        * An optional key of "__class_attributes__" will have the value which is a dictionary : This dictionary defines the names and values of the class data attributes (as opposed to the instance data attributes) - see section 5
+        - An optional key of "__class_attributes__" will have the value which is a dictionary : This dictionary defines the names and values of the class data attributes (as opposed to the instance data attributes) - see section 5
-        * An optional key if "__parent__" will have a string value which is used as the name of a superclass for this class
+        - An optional key if "__parent__" will have a string value which is used as the name of a superclass for this class

     5 Content of the "__class_attributes__" dictionary
     --------------------------------------------------
     Within the "__class_attributes__" dictionary each key, value pair defines the name and value of a class data attribute.
 There are no exceptions to this rule at this time.

 Notes and Comments
 ==================
 1 Instance data attributes are actually created with the name prefixed by a "_", thus marking the attribute as private.
 A read/write descriptor is then created with the name as given in the json file.
 2 If the json defines Instance data attribute with a default value which is a mutable type (list or dictionary), the initializer ensures that changes to the instance are not propagated to other instances.
-  See http://docs.python-guide.org/en/latest/writing/gotchas/ for a description of this issue.
+See .. _Common Python Gotchas http://docs.python-guide.org/en/latest/writing/gotchas/ for a description of this issue.
 There are no plans to allow this protection to be turned off.
 3 All strings are imported as Unicode - as can be seen from the __version__ example above

 Shortcomings
 ============
 1 It is not possible to use json to define tuples, sets or other complex python data types. json only supports strings, lists, numbers and dictionaries.
 This is not a limitation of the importjson library, and cannot be fixed easily.
 2 All instance data attributes are read/write, read_only is not possible in this implementation - see Futures 3 It is not possible to set a documentation string for any of the instance data attributes - see Futures 4 The current implementation does not pass data down the inheritance tree - BUG